 - Experience leading, empowering and mentoring creative teams

 - Strong collaborative decision-making abilities

-- Solid knowledge of the local and national theatre landscape
+- Knowledge of the local and national theatre landscape is an asset

-- Sound knowledge of governance processes and accounting principles
+- Knowledge of governance processes and accounting principles

 - Experience with both marketing and fundraising